Gospel for breakfast

 Morning thoughts of the Castaldi family ( Saronno, Italy ) gathered to pray and grow together.

 Meditations offered to everybody to launch the prayer in the christian families of the world.

 The English version was edited by Franco Gioia and Paolo Sala and it was coordinated by Gabriele Bottai

-The vine and the branches
+The welcome and the angels

 What we offer

 Il motivo che ci ha spinti ad aprire questo The reason that motivated us to open this site was not only the desire to offer a collection … >>>

 As our adopted children arrived already aged enough, we, as parents, had to educate and breed these young people having different culture … >>>

 Gospel and life